Why Your Business Shouldn’t Commingle Funds

 So your best bet is to avoid it at all costs.

 How to Avoid Commingling Funds

-Now you know why you shouldn’t commingle funds, so let’s talk about avoiding it.
-There are a few easy things you can do today to help keep that sought-after separation between you and your business.
+Now you know why you shouldn’t commingle personal and business funds, so let’s talk about avoiding it.
+There are a few easy things a small business owner can do today to help keep that sought-after separation between you and your business.